Skip to content

 }

-This example rewrites requests to any path that does not start with uk/ and has a x-vercel-ip-country header value of "GB" to a corresponding path under /uk/.
-For example, a request to /about would be rewritten to /uk/about.
+In this example, a request to /about would be rewritten to /uk/about.
 This rule also uses a has key to specify a condition that must be met for the rewrite to be applied.
 In this case, the condition is that the request must include a x-vercel-ip-country header with a value of GB.
 This allows the rewrite rule to apply only to requests coming from the UK, while leaving other requests unaffected.
-This file specifies three different redirects:

 When implementing rewrites on Vercel, there are several best practices to keep in mind:

-1. Use Descriptive Source and Destination URLs: Source and destination URLs should be descriptive and simple to understand.
+1. Use Descriptive Source and Destination URLs: Source and destination URLs should be descriptive.
 This helps you and other developers quickly understand what the rule is doing.

 2. Be Careful with Wildcards: Wildcards can be powerful, but they can also be dangerous if not used carefully.
 Make sure you fully understand the implications of using a wildcard before implementing it